Education Benefits Comparison

 VR&E — Vocational Rehab (Ch.
 31)

-Often overlooked but potentially the most valuable: covers full tuition with no dollar cap, all required books and supplies, and the same housing allowance as GI Bill.
-Requires 10%+ VA rating and an employment barrier determination by a VR&E counselor.
+Often overlooked: covers full tuition with no dollar cap and all required books and supplies.
+VR&E participants may receive a subsistence allowance; some may elect the Post-9/11 subsistence rate if they have GI Bill entitlement.
+Requires 10%+ VA rating and employment barrier determination by a VR&E counselor.

 Tuition Assistance (Active Duty)